 While many music students claim to struggle to memorise music, my feeling is that this is simply because they don’t understand how to memorise effectively.
 Memory is a skill and can be developed by anybody willing to put in the time and energy.

 Principles of Memorising Music

 First, let me address a common myth.
 When somebody claims to not be able to remember music well, they will often blame it on a bad memory.
 My feeling, however, it that those who say they have a bad memory, assuming they are not suffering from some neurological disorder, have simply not learned how to use their memory.
 Those who say they can’t memorise music, more often than not, have never tried to memorise music.
 Instead, they’ll play through a piece of music a number of times with the score in front of them, in the hope that eventually it will “sink in”.
 This is an extraordinarily ineffective way to memorise music.
 In fact, learning music this way won’t help you memorise the music at all.
 One way I test if a student has learnt a piece of music by this method is to point to a random note in the middle of a phrase and ask them to begin from there.
 Nine times out of ten they wont be able to.

 Now it may sound painfully obvious but if you want to memorise something you need to try to memorise it.
-In almost every other area of study people realise this but, for some reason, when it come to learning music we tend to forget this simple fact.
+In almost every other area of study we realise this this simple fact but for some reason, when it comes to learning music we tend to forget.
 If you wanted to learn a list of foreign words you would sit down with the text or phrase book in your hand, repeat the words to yourself, testing yourself every so often to make sure you haven’t forgotten words you learnt earlier.
 You would do the same with a poem or lines in a play.
 So why not do the same with music?
 Although this approach seems obvious, it is overlooked enough that I felt the need to mention it.